fluidattacks/makes/README.md

     - name (`str`):
       Custom name to assign to the build step, be creative, it helps in debugging.
+    - searchPathsBuild (`asIn makeSearchPaths`): Optional.
+      Arguments here will be passed as-is to `makeSearchPaths` and used while installing the Python dependencies.
+      Defaults to `makeSearchPaths`'s defaults.
-    - searchPaths (`asIn makeSearchPaths`): Optional.
+    - searchPathsRuntime (`asIn makeSearchPaths`): Optional.
-      Arguments here will be passed as-is to `makeSearchPaths`.
+      Arguments here will be passed as-is to `makeSearchPaths` and propagated to the runtime environment.
       Defaults to `makeSearchPaths`'s defaults.
     - sourcesYaml (`package`):
       `sources.yaml` file